Skip to main content

 Scholarships for Study Abroad

-Travel grants are available through SHM.
-Students may receive approximately $300 to $500; however, some students have also received full airfare.
-Scholarships or stipends are not guaranteed.
+Travel grants are available through SHM for eligible students.
+Scholarships or stipends are not guaranteed, and some are dedicated specifically for HM majors.
 Awards are based on a combination of high academic achievement and financial need.
-Please contact faculty in charge of your preferred SHM study abroad program for more information.
+Please contact Irina Tishina, Academic Advisor for the School of Hospitality Management or the faculty in charge of your preferred SHM study abroad program for more information.